 - Create Opportunities To Develop Their Skill Set

 Tip 1: Identify What Skills Your Volunteers are Looking to Gain

 This is an important first step!
-Listen carefully to your volunteers’ priorities in the opportunities they are looking for and the skills they hope to gain.
+During the onboarding process, listen carefully to your volunteers’ priorities, the opportunities they are looking for, and the skills they hope to gain.
 Many volunteers are looking to learn new skills that they will be able to use in their professional lives.